hwhelchel/too-slow/README.md

 Congratulations you finished the exercise!
 Pat yourself on the back.
 Here's what we'll do next.

 #### Caching - Query Caching using Memcache
-Implement a query cache using Memcache.
+- Implement a query cache using Memcache.
 When are good times to use query caches?
 Implement another feature that would benefit from a query cache.

 #### Indexes - Ordered Indexes, Btree alternatives
 - Indexes are super cool!
-I want to index every column!
+I think I should add an index to every column!
 Is this a good idea?
 - Implement an ordered index.
 - What is a Btree index?
 Implement a feature that would benefit from another type of index.